Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_variables.md

 - A variable name cannot start with a number.
 - A variable name can only contain alphanumeric characters (A-Z, 0-9) and underscores (_).
 - Variable names are case-sensitive (e.g., age, Age, and AGE are considered different variables).
-- A variable name cannot be a reserved keyword in LacLang.
+- A variable name cannot be a reserved keyword in JacLang.

 **Code Example**
 === "Jac"